 And today, on Mothers Day, I want you to know that however hard it was for me waking up this morning without my son, knowing that it would be you he brought tea and toast to in bed, and you he presented with a card and flowers over breakfast, I genuinely hope that you enjoyed those moments.

 I am thankful for everything you do for my son, for our son.
-I am thankful that you love him, in the exact same way that you love his little brother, that you guide him and support him, and make his time with you as wonderful as possible.
+I am thankful that you love him, in just the same way that you love his little brother and sister, that you guide him and support him, and make his time with you as wonderful as possible.

 I want you to know that I am so grateful you respect our bond as Mother and Son, that you have never once tried to infringe upon that, to replace me or undermine me, that you have never taken away from my relationship with Lewis, but simply added to it.

-And I’m sure as he grows there will be moments when he comes to you to share a secret, to confide in you about his latest heartache, his bruised ego, dilemmas in work, in marriage, advice on raising children of his own.
+And I’m sure as he grows there will be moments when he comes to you to share a secret, to confide in you about his latest heartache, his bruised ego, dilemmas in work or in marriage, for advice on raising children of his own.
 And in the same way that you have always respected our relationship, I will always endeavour to respect and encourage yours.